realworldocaml/book/en/compiler-frontend.md

 ```

 Notice that the pipeline branches towards the end.
 OCaml has multiple compiler
-backends that reuse the early stages of compilation, but produce very
+backends that reuse the early stages of compilation, but produce very different
-different final outputs.
-The *bytecode interpreter* is portable and can even be
+final outputs.
+The *bytecode* can be run by a portable interpreter, and can
+even be transformed into Javascript (via [js_of_ocaml](http://ocsigen.org/js_of_ocaml))
+or C source code (via [OCamlCC](https://github.com/ocaml-bytes/ocamlcc)).
-transformed into Javascript.
-The *native code compiler* generates specialized
+The *native code* compiler generates specialized executable binaries suitable for
-executable binaries suitable for high-performance applications.
+high-performance applications.

 <sidebar>
 <title>Obtaining the compiler source code</title>